fw-dev/useful_dashboard_info/README.md

 ### Make your own app queries
 Extra Metrics drives its dashboard from queries in FileWave.

-If you adds new queries; the Extra Metrics program will check them for required columns (app name + version) and include them automatically in this dashboard.
+Simply add new application queries into the 'Extra Metrics Queries - Apps' group and the Extra Metrics program will check them for required columns (app name + version) and include them automatically in this dashboard!

-Just add queries into the 'Extra Metrics Queries - Apps' group; and they'll be picked up and used automatically.

 ## Deployment
 Which clients are not checking in quickly enough?
 Are all my clients using the latest version of the FileWave Client software?
 How many devices are being tracked or marked as missing?
 Am I exposed to security problems due to old OS versions?